AmazeDeus/Window-Mascot/README.md

    ```
    python run.py
    ```
+3. To open the configuration GUI at any time during the application's runtime
+   - Focus the window and press `Ctrl + Q`.
+   - This allows for easy access to the configuration settings without needing to manually edit the `config.yaml` file.

 ## Configuration
 Edit `config.yaml` to change the window settings and chroma key values.
 The available configurations are: